 When it was suggested, towards the end of 2016, that Jennifer should come to Willow Wood her first reaction was one of shock.She was under the misapprehension that Willow Wood was only for cancer patients, and thought that the referral meant she had only a short time left.Jennifer was actually quite scared and really didn’t want to come to our Day Services Unit.

-However, she gave it a go and is still coming eight months later, and loving every minute of it.She has had physiotherapy sessions which helped her breathing, and also Reiki which gave her a deep sense of relaxation.Jennifer now attends our O2 clinic on a weekly basis and this helps her to understand and manage her condition, in turn reducing the need for possible hospital admissions by treating any infections or exacerbations at an early stage.
+However, she gave it a go and is still coming two years later, and loving every minute of it.She has had physiotherapy sessions which helped her breathing, and also Reiki which gave her a deep sense of relaxation.Jennifer now attends our O2 clinic on a weekly basis and this helps her to understand and manage her condition, in turn reducing the need for possible hospital admissions by treating any infections or exacerbations at an early stage.

 Jennifer has found the friendship and support from other patients to be of immense value, opening up her horizons and making her feel far more positive about life.